zadid6pretam/GOTabPFN/README.md

 - **`GOTabPFN_PIP_Install_Check.ipynb`**
-  Minimal notebook for checking the installed `gotabpfn` package after `pip install`.
+  Minimal notebook for checking the installed `gotabpfn` package after `pip install` in Google Colab.
 It will verify imports, initialize core modules, and run a toy workflow.

 ### Main dependencies